Inbound AI For HVAC Calls

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.

-Emergency calls and estimate calls get mixed together
+Urgent calls and estimate calls get mixed together

 After-hours demand is real demand